ckinateder/SAMWise/README.md

 (SAMWise)$ pip3 install -r requirements.txt
 ```

-Unfortunately (due to the highly profitable nature of this code), I cannot release it.
+**Unfortunately, due to the highly profitable nature of this application, I cannot release the code, so it's currently not available for public use.
+It will be in the future.**

 ## Usage